lizmat/articles/future-proofing.md

 ### Permanent Blog Posts

 A lot of blog post have been written in the 20+ year history of what is now the Raku Programming Language.
-They provide sometime invaluable insights into the development of all aspects of the Raku Programming Language.
+They provide sometimes invaluable insights into the development of all aspects of the Raku Programming Language.
 Sadly, some of these blog posts have been lost in the mists of time.
 To prevent more memory loss, the [CCR - The Raku Collect, Conserve and Remaster Project](https://github.com/raku/CCR#readme) was started.
 I'm pretty sure a Cro-driven website will soon emerge that will make these saved blog posts more generally available.
-In the mean time, if you know of any old blog posts not yet collected, please make [an issue for it](https://github.com/Raku/CCR/issues).
+In the meantime, if you know of any old blog posts not yet collected, please make [an issue for it](https://github.com/Raku/CCR/issues).

 ### Permanent IRC Logs